larsjaakko/nextgenstats-spider/README.md

 ### Week
 The 'week' parameter is optional and can take the following values:
 * `reg` for all weekly data from the regular season.
-This is the default value, and will be used if the `week` paramter is not provided.
+This is the default value, and will be used if the `week` parameter is not provided.
 * `post` for all weekly data from the postseason.
-* `overall` for the season totals (i.e. not broken down by week)
+* `all` for the overall season totals (i.e. not broken down by week)
 * A single week number, like `5` for data pertaining to a specific week.
-* Multiple week numbers separated by comma, like `1, 5, 10`, to fetch data for a set of specific weeks.
+* Multiple week numbers separated by comma, like `1, 5, 10`, to fetch data for a set of weeks.
-* A range of weeks expressed by the first and last weeks, separated by a colon, like `5:10`.
+* A range of weeks expressed by the first and last weeks, separated by a colon, e.g. `5:10`.

 ## Data
 Once executed, Nextgenstats-spider will fetch your data and store it in an aptly named .csv file in the `data` folder.